-The supervisor shall inspect areas of blood or other body-fluid spillage after a use-of-force incident.
-Unless the supervisor determines that the spillage must be preserved as evidence, as specified under standard "2.3 Contraband," staff or properly trained detainees shall immediately sanitize those areas, based on medical department guidance on appropriate cleaning solutions and their use.
-Standard "1.2 Environmental Health and Safety" provides detailed guidance for cleaning areas with blood and other body fluid spills.
+The supervisor shall inspect areas of blood or other body-fluid spillage after a use-offorce incident.
+Unless the supervisor determines that the spillage must be preserved as evidence, staff or properly trained detainees shall immediately sanitize those areas, based on medical department guidance on appropriate cleaning solutions and their use.
+The Detention Standard on Environmental Health and Safety provides detailed guidance for cleaning areas with blood and other body fluid spills.